Skip to main content

 3. If there is no alias, treat the provider id as-is (bare npm package name).

-This means install errors for sqlite and mysql always name kl-sqlite-storage and kl-mysql-storage, not the short alias.
+This means install errors for sqlite and mysql always name kl-plugin-storage-sqlite and kl-plugin-storage-mysql, not the short alias.

 Both packages must export: